As a tourist destination, Uganda is a very unique place and continues to be ranked among the best places to visit on the African continent.

-The month of April has the most amount of rain and is the least favorable for safari since distruptions due to the rain are most likely.
+The month of April has the most amount of rain and is the least favourable for safari since disruptions due to the rain are most likely.

-Since the general climate is equatorial, the temperatures are always warm and comfortable never going beyond 30 degrees Celcius even on the hottest of days.
+Since the general climate is equatorial, the temperatures are always warm and comfortable never going beyond 30o Celcius even on the hottest of days.

 Uganda's climate is also affected by altitude and natural features such as lakes and mountains.